editorconfig/editorconfig-vim/README.md

 You are able to disable any supported EditorConfig properties.

+#### A note on 'softtabstop'

+Previously, this plugin set 'softtabstop' to the same value as 'shiftwidth'.
+It no longer does.
+If you want to continue having 'softtabstop' equal to 'shiftwidth', set 'softtabstop' to a negative number in your vimrc.

+Refer to `:help 'softtabstop'`.

 ## Bugs and Feature Requests

 Feel free to submit bugs, feature requests, and other issues to the